Mirror symmetry for log Calabi-Yau surfaces I: The canonical scattering diagram

 we get

 But by Lemma \ref{H2toric} and \eqref{balancePeq},

 hence the result. \end{proof}

-A direct comparison of the formula of the above theorem and the formula in the definition of the canonical scattering diagram then yields Proposition \ref{relatingcanandscatter}.
+A direct comparison of the formula of the above theorem and the formula in the definition of the canonical scattering diagram then yields Theorem \ref{relatingcanandscatter}.

-\subsection{Smoothness: Around the Gross--Siebert locus}
+\section{Smoothness: Around the Gross--Siebert locus}

 Next we prove that our deformation of $\bV_n$ is indeed a smoothing.
+The main theorem of this section (Theorem \ref{injectivitym}) will show this in the situation of Theorem \ref{maintheoremlocalcase} when $(Y,D)$ has a toric model.
+The full smoothness statement of Theorem \ref{maintheoremlocalcase} will require some more work, which will be carried out in \S\ref{positivecase}.

-As explained in \S \ref{firstoverview} we do this by working over the Gross--Siebert locus (Definition \ref{GSlocusdef}).
+We prove smoothness by working over the Gross--Siebert locus (Definition \ref{GSlocusdef}).
 Here our deformation (when restricted to one-parameter subgroups associated to $p^*A$, $A$ an ample divisor on $\oY$) agrees with the construction of \cite{GS07}.
 This is important here because the deformations of \cite{GS07} come with explicit charts that cover all of $\bV_n$, from which it is clear that they give a smoothing.
 So conceptually, the smoothing claim is clear.
 Because we work with formal families the actual argument is a bit more delicate.
 First we make rigorous the notion of a {\it smooth generic fibre} for a formal family:

-\begin{definition-lemma} Let $f: Z \to W$ be a flat finite type morphism of schemes or a flat morphism of complex analytic spaces, of relative dimension $d$.
+\begin{definition-lemma} Let $f: Z \to W$ be a flat finite type morphism of schemes of relative dimension $d$.
 Then $\Sing(f) \subset Z$ is the closed embedding defined by the $d^{th}$ Fitting ideal of $\Omega^1_{Z/W}$. $\Sing(f)$ is empty if and only if $f$ is smooth.
 Formation of $\Sing(f)$ commutes with all base extensions of $W$. \end{definition-lemma}

 \begin{proof} For the definition of the Fitting ideal, see e.g., \cite{E95}, 20.4.
 The fact that it commutes with base-change follows from the fact that $\Omega^1_{Z/W}$ commutes with base-change and \cite{E95}, Cor.~20.5.
 That $\Sing(f)$ is empty if and only if $f$ is smooth follows from \cite{E95}, Prop.~20.6 and the definition of smoothness. \end{proof}